Bryan-Az/wordpress-ai-extension/README.md

 # wordpress-ai-extension
-An extension that exposes a image detection machine learning model on wordpress
+An extension that exposes a image detection machine learning model that detects kangaroos in images on wordpress